Qualcomm CEO vows to return 75 percent of free cash flow

 "I was looking for something systematic rather than one-time - seems like we've got that," said Bernstein analyst Stacy Rasgon.

-Qualcomm is among a growing number of technology companies, including Yahoo Inc (YHOO.O) and Microsoft Corp (MSFT.O), that investors have urged to pay out more capital as earnings growth loses steam.
-Activist investor Carl Icahn has urged Apple Inc (AAPL.O) CEO Tim Cook since August to buy back $150 billion in stock.
+Qualcomm is among a growing number of technology companies, including Yahoo Inc and Microsoft Corp, that investors have urged to pay out more capital as earnings growth loses steam.
+Activist investor Carl Icahn has urged Apple Inc CEO Tim Cook since August to buy back $150 billion in stock.

 In fiscal 2013, Qualcomm returned $6.7 billion, or 86 percent of free cash flow, to shareholders in the form of $2.1 billion in dividends and $4.6 billion of repurchased stock.
 That percentage of cash return is a bit above average for companies in the Standard & Poor's 500 stock index, according to Cowen analyst Timothy Arcuri.